Instructor quick start guide

 - The default assignment submission option is to Allow only file types that Turnitin can check for similarity.
 However, for non-writing assignments, instructors can select Allow any file type.

-If Allow any file type is selected, instructors can leave feedback on and download submitted files, but Turnitin may not be able to generate similarity reports or display the uploaded file within the Document Viewer.
+If Allow any file type is selected, instructors can leave feedback on and download submitted files, but Turnitin may not be able to generate similarity reports or display the uploaded file within the Turnitin Viewer.

 Similarity Reports can be generated for the following file types:

 - Google Docs (submitted via the Google Drive submission option),